Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/structure-and-guidelines.md

 URL interfaces are uniformly added at the end of the file using `add_resource`.

-Interfaces by default return `json` strings.
-The returned `http code` is 200, and the `json` string must contain `code` and `msg` keywords. `code` is a business code, generally 0 represents success, and `msg` is the message.
+Interfaces by default return JSON strings.
+The returned `http code` is 200, and the JSON string must contain `code` and `msg` keywords. `code` is a business code, generally 0 represents success, and `msg` is the message.
 If there is additional information, it can be placed in the `data` field.

 #### Database Standards